Lyra-Engine/Lyra-Archive/content/posts/rhi-d3d12.md

 major limitation is that sampler is separated from rest of the descriptor types.
 Therefore, each frame manages two separate descriptor heaps and will be reset upon frame starts.

+The sampler heap has a limit of 2048, which should be big enough for most of the applications.
+The heap for other descriptors has a much larger limit because this heap holds all other resources, including buffers and textures.

+Our command buffer will bind the two frame heaps on the start.
+Throughout the life time of this command buffer, we will stick to only these two heaps for the ease of heap management.

+## Descriptor Handle

+Each descriptor handle represents a group of shader inputs.
+The group of shader inputs, according to the bind group layout, could contain buffers, textures, samplers, etc.

+Note that I have just mentioned samplers needs to be allocated from a separate heap.
+This means we have to record multiple descriptor handles: one for cbv/uav/srv, and the other for samplers.
+In addition, because dynamic uniform/storage buffers are handled separately from rest of the descriptors, we also need to separately record a handle for them.
+This means another 4-8 bytes of storage.

+For descriptor handles, every byte counts because there will be a ton of descriptors used in applications.
+Therefore I only record the offset from the base heap.
+In total there are 3 uint offsets recorded (16 bytes).
+Ideally we want 8 bytes, but this is by far what I can come up with.